March 27, 2019

 Algebra For Accounting 🔗︎

-When programming numeric amounts for financial systems, you quickly learn that floats and doubles are bad news.
+Floats and doubles are bad news when programming numeric amounts for financial systems.
 They exhibit various levels of imprecision (

 (1.0 / 3.0) * BIG_AMOUNT may result in amounts that don’t add up) that can be hard to deal with reliably.